-Students entering the Judd A. and Marjorie Weinberg College of Arts and Sciences, whether as a freshmen or transfer student, need to satisfy the Weinberg College language requirement.
+Students entering the Judd A. and Marjorie Weinberg College of Arts and Sciences, whether as a first-year or transfer student, need to satisfy the Weinberg College Language Proficiency Requirement.

-No class in any language at any level which is taken in order to fulfill the WCAS language requirement can be taken P/N.
+No class in any language at any level which is taken in order to fulfill the WCAS language requirement can be taken Pass / No pass.